CyCraft/run-ts/README.md

 > Should you use it?

 It's up to you.
-As mentioned above, it works for our use case
+As mentioned above, it works for our use cases.